tock/tock/doc/reference/trd104-syscalls.md

 The Read-Write Allow system call class is how a userspace process shares a buffer with the kernel that the kernel can read and write.

-Calling a Read-Write Allow system call returns a buffer (address and length).
-Kernel drivers MUST be implemented such that the returned buffer follows a defined set of rules, as specified in the following:

-- On the first successful call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
-The returned address value is not specified.
-- Subsequent successful calls to Read-Write Allow return the previous buffer passed, with unmodified address and length values.

-However these rules are not enforced by the core kernel and thus userspace MUST NOT rely on the fact that drivers follow these rules as described.
-Userspace SHOULD employ additional checks to ensure that drivers behave as specified, and implement proper error handling in any other case.
-The core kernel MAY enforce a subset of these specified rules in the future.

 The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
 To